 However if the trails are overgrown, steep, or muddy — or if you hit a series of small lakes with multiple portages over a short time, it gets tiring too.

 Each lake has a handful of designated campsites that are snatched up on a first-come, first-serve basis.
 They’re equipped with a fire-pit, metal cooking grill, and a biffy (open-air camp toilet).

 If all the campsites are taken, you must continue on to the next lake and check there.
 True wild camping is not allowed in the Boundary Waters, unlike on the Canadian side (called Quetico Provincial Park).

 Usually we’d pick a good campsite in the early afternoon, set up our tents and tarp, then go fishing nearby.
 Sometimes we’d stay in the same spot for 2 nights in a row — in order to relax between travel days.

-Gathering firewood was a regular task, requiring us to jump into a canoe and seek out dead trees (white pine, cedar, jack pine) along the shoreline.
+Gathering firewood was a regular task, sometimes requiring us to jump into a canoe, visit another island, and seek out dead downed trees (white pine, cedar, jack pine).
 We’d saw some limbs off, load the canoe, return to camp, and cut the wood into smaller pieces.

 Fresh Water Fishing

 Many people take canoe trips into the Boundary Waters for the amazing fishing found there.
 The fish are plentiful, and large!
 The most common types are walleye, smallmouth bass, northern pike, lake trout, brook trout, and crappie.

 The pristine lakes offer plenty of opportunities for catching fish.